 Natural Remedies for GBS

 GBS certainly has the potential to be serious and shouldn’t be ignored, but antibiotics carry their own risks and can cause problems as well.
 Especially with all the emerging research about the transfer of gut flora and immunity from mother to baby during delivery, it would definitely be preferable not to take antibiotics if it can be avoided (especially if testing positive for GBS can be avoided in the first place).

 The good news is, at least in my case, GBS can be avoided with natural remedies.

-As GBS occurs naturally in the digestive track for some people, I felt it was important to treat the digestive track as a whole when working to eliminate GBS instead of just focusing on the genital area.
+As GBS occurs naturally in the digestive tract for some people, I felt it was important to treat the digestive tract as a whole when working to eliminate GBS instead of just focusing on the genital area.
 A probiotic rich diet is beneficial for overall health,and I also found it helpful in getting rid of GBS.

 When researching, I found the following advice for treating/preventing GBS: